mozai/pinglog/README.md

 Also so I can show the pictures to other meatbrains, to prove that my meatbrain isn't hallucinating.

+'pingwatch.sh' is a tighter version that doesn't make pictures, it's just for running in a tiny terminal window somewhere.

 Use
 ---
 Since it needs to send out and listen for ICMP messages, it'll need to run